Microscopic Polyangiitis (MPA)

 (See also Overview of Vasculitis.)

-Clinical manifestations resemble those of granulomatosis with polyangiitis except that granulomatous destructive lesions (eg, pulmonary cavitary lesions) are absent and the upper respiratory tract is usually affected minimally or not at all.
-In both disorders, antineutrophil cytoplasmic antibodies (ANCA) may be present.
+Clinical manifestations of MPA can resemble those of granulomatosis with polyangiitis, and include alveolar hemorrhage, glomerulonephritis, and multiple mononeuropathy.
+However, granulomatous destructive lesions (eg, pulmonary cavitary lesions) are typically absent in MPA and the upper respiratory tract is usually affected minimally or not at all.
+In both disorders, antineutrophil cytoplasmic antibodies (ANCA) are frequently present.

 Usually, a prodromal illness with systemic symptoms of fever, weight loss, myalgia, and arthralgia occurs.
 Other symptoms depend on which organs and systems are affected: